How I Found Ideas for My Winning Harvard LLM Personal Statement, With Essay Sample: Part 1

 Introduction

-In this post, I show how I brainstormed and found ideas for the personal statement that got me admission to the Harvard master of laws (LL.M.) program.
+In this post, I show you how I brainstormed and found ideas for the personal statement that got me admission to the Harvard master of laws (LL.M.) program.
 You can view the final version of the essay here.

-I began by listing all of the significant experiences in my life.
+For my Harvard LLM personal statement, I began by listing all of the significant experiences in my life.
 This process was free-flowing: I wrote down everything that came to mind, in no particular order.
 I didn't categorize or prioritize at first - just followed my associations.

 I didn’t discriminate between long-term experiences and brief ones.
 I focused on what felt subjectively important and highlighted particularly formative experiences.